JFoxUK/ttol/README.md

-# Two Truths and a Lie
+# Two Truths and one Lie

 An interactive post-type game for Reddit communities!
 Install the app and create engaging posts where users can share two truths and one lie about themselves, letting others guess which statement is the lie.
 Perfect for community bonding, icebreakers, or just having fun!